October 9, 2025

 October is when the college admissions calendar really heats up.
 Between Early Action, Early Decision, scholarship cutoffs, and priority deadlines, it can feel overwhelming for families to keep track of what’s due and when.
 The good news?
 With a little organization and a clear plan, students can avoid last-minute stress and make the most of every opportunity.

-Here are four steps to staying on top of college deadlines this fall:
+With application season well underway, here are four steps to staying on top of college deadlines this fall:

 1. Know the Types of Deadlines